nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 permalink: /realtime-dashboard/
 ---

-In this post, we will be creating a simple scalable dashboard that updates in real-time using [React](ll), [GraphQL Subscriptions](ll) and [Redis PubSub](ll).
-Real-time dashboards can be used to monitor your **infrastructure** (servers, network, services), **application traffic** (transaction volume, number of users), **alerts** (application health, critical issues, downtimes) etc. Almost always, dashboards are backed up with one or more datasources.
+In this post, we will be creating a simple scalable dashboard that updates in real-time using [React](ll), [GraphQL Subscriptions](ll), and [Redis PubSub](ll).
+Real-time dashboards are used for monitoring **infrastructure** (servers, network, services), **application traffic** (transaction volume, number of users), **alerts** (application health, notify of critical issues, downtimes) etc. In most cases, dashboards are driven by one or more datasources.

-There are many open-source applications that can be used to create dashboards.
-For example, **[Kibana](ll)** can be used to visualize application logs integrated with [ELK Stack](ll). **[Grafana](ll)** can be used to create a variety of visualizations on top of time series databases such as [Prometheus](ll), [Graphite](ll) and [OpenTSDB](ll).
-But, as of today, they support [pull-based model](https://en.wikipedia.org/wiki/Pull_technology).
-That is, when a user opens the browser, application makes the queries and result is rendered.
-It is the most widely used model as opposed to a [Push model](https://en.wikipedia.org/wiki/Push_technology).
+Developers utilize a few open-source applications to create rich and useful dashboards.
+For example, **[Kibana](ll)** is used for visualizing application logs integrated with [ELK Stack](ll). **[Grafana](ll)** provides the platform for building variety of visualizations on top of time series databases such as [Prometheus](ll), [Graphite](ll), and [OpenTSDB](ll).
+But, as of today, they support only [pull-based model](https://en.wikipedia.org/wiki/Pull_technology).
+That is, when a user opens the browser, the application queries the datasource to render the dashboard.
+It is the most widely used model as compared to a [Push model](https://en.wikipedia.org/wiki/Push_technology).

 ## When push-model can be used?

-Assume you have a dashboard containing ***20 panels***, querying data from multiple datasources at the backend in real-time.
-User has set a refresh rate of ***5 seconds***.
-If, on an average ***100 users*** open the dashboard at any time - that is ***20 x 100 = 2000 requests*** every 5 seconds!
+Assume you have a dashboard consisting of ***20 panels***; querying data from multiple datasources in real-time.
+The User has set a refresh rate of ***5 seconds***.
+If, on an average ***100 users*** open the dashboard at any given time results in ***20 x 100 = 2000 requests*** every 5 seconds!
 This is manageable if you have good infrastructure for your underlying time-series database.
-Multiple Heavy queries can pile-up the memory.
-This problem can be solved either by introducing some intelligent caching, or a simple push-model using [WebSockets](ll).
-It is useful (and simple), for the situation where multiple users are querying for the same data, at same or slightly-different time.
+Otherwise multiple heavy queries can pile-up the memory causing delay in retrieving result.
+This problem can be solved either by introducing an intelligent caching solution, or a simple push-model using [WebSockets](ll).
+It is useful (and simple), for the situation where multiple users are querying for the same data, at the same or slightly-different time.

+Here's a minimal flow of how push-model can work:

-* Connection is established between server and client using WebSocket.
+* A Connection is established between server and client using WebSocket.
-* Server sends the required data to Client at regular intervals
+* Server sends the required data to client at regular intervals
-* If the connection breaks, client can retry indefinitely.
+* If the connection breaks, the client can retry (even indefinitely).
+* At any given point of time, all clients display the same data

 ### What are we building?

 Here's the preview of a simple real-time dashboard we will be building.
-It contains 4 panels - CPU Utilization, Traffic information, Data-center distribution and alerts.
+It contains 4 panels - CPU Utilization, Traffic information, Data-center distribution, and alerts.

 <img src="demo.gif" alt="Real-time dashboard preview" style="border: 1px solid #000;">